 listen to the service using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the text in the service as simple as possible to understand

 4. The website

 Open Medical’s website (openmedical.co.uk) contains public-facing information including details about our company, team, media content, solutions library and products library with case studies supporting our previous implementations.
 The site also includes information we are required to publish for legal, regulatory or statutory reasons.
-The website consists of various pages all of which comply with the WCAG2.1 guidelines.
-We have made our Accessibility Statement available to download as a PDF as well.
+Our ongoing accessibility effort works towards conforming to the Web Content Accessibility Guidelines (WCAG) version 2.1, level AA criteria.

 If you cannot access any information on our website and would like to request an alternative format, for example, an accessible PDF, large print document, easy read version, audio recording or braille copy, please email us at firstname.lastname@example.org or call us at 02034752955.